Population health; Chronic pain; Obesity; Tobacco

-Katie is a first year PhD student in Epidemiology who is interested in non-communicable diseases and their associated social and behavioral determinants.
+Katie is a PhD student in Epidemiology who is interested in non-communicable diseases and their associated social and behavioral determinants.
 She joined the MPC in an official capacity in 2019 as a Population Health Science predoctoral trainee.

 Katie's research interest in population health and chronic conditions build off her previous research at Boston University School of Public Health.
 She has experience analyzing nationally representative cross-sectional (NHANES) and longitudinal data (PATH) to investigate the association between e-cigarette use and cigarette initiation, estimate the proportion of prescription opioid use attributable to obesity, and determine the association of weight change and arthritis risk.
 She is excited to join various research projects with her advisors, Rachel Widome and Rob Warren.

 Association of e-cigarette use initiation and subsequent uptake of tobacco cigarettes in U.S. youth: Results from the PATH Study, 2013-2016, Third Annual Population Health Science Research Workshop, Boston, MA, 2018 [Poster]